-WWE News: A Number Of Big Name Superstars Suddenly Released – WWE Begins Cleaning House
+WWE News: A Number Of Big Name Superstars Suddenly Released, WWE Begins Cleaning House

 — WWE (@WWE) February 22, 2019

-There were no details revealed in the release announcement of Dillinger, but he was not wished well in his future endeavors as is customary from WWE.
-The same thing was done for Big Cass when he was abruptly released too.
+There were no details revealed in the announcement heralding Dillinger’s release, but he was not wished well in his future endeavors as is customary from WWE.
+Similarly abrupt wording was provided for Big Cass when he was released, too.

-WWE was far from done with the releases on the day, though, as less than a half hour later, another big one was revealed.
+WWE was far from done with the releases for the day, though.
+Less than a half-hour later, another big departure was revealed.

 WWE has come to terms on the release of Kenta Kobayashi (Hideo Itami).https://t.co/HeJV9fxCrU